 - Make sure to visit the excellent Museum of the Canal in Casco Viejo, Panama.
 If most of the descriptions are in Spanish, they are being translated into French and English, and audio-guides are available.
 The museum possesses original pieces and state-of-the-art multimedia for a very interactive experience.

-- The Miraflores lock is interesting to view the boats passing the lock, but its exhibition space can be skipped.
-We would recommend you skipping the tourist trap altogether and go to the Gatun lock to observe boats passing the largest lock of the canal (for free).
+- The Miraflores lock is interesting to watch boats passing the lock, but its exhibition space can be skipped.
+Your best bet is to go to the Gatun lock to observe boats passing the largest lock of the canal (for free).

 - For another masterpiece of engineering, check out the Canal du Midi.

 - Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!